DiegoCDA00/Hydro-Class/README.md

 ## Why Hydro?

-- **AD Free!**: Access all games, unblocked and ready to enjoy—no ads, no interruptions, just pure fun anytime.
+- **AD Free**: Access all games, unblocked and ready to enjoy—no ads, no interruptions, just pure fun anytime.
 - **Unblocked & Free**: Play without limits.
 All games are unblocked and ready to play anytime, anywhere.
 - **Smooth Interface**: Enjoy a clean, minimalist design that focuses on what matters – the games.
 - **Diverse Game Library**: From retro classics to the latest hits, there's something for everyone.